mremigio331/FamHelpDesk/README.md

-# Fam Tickets
+# Fam Help Desk

-Fam Tickets is a family-first help desk / ticketing system built as a learning project using a single-table DynamoDB design.
+Fam Help Desk is a family-first help desk / ticketing system built as a learning project using a single-table DynamoDB design.
 This monorepo contains all components for the project:

-- **FamTicketsBackend**: Python backend models and logic (PynamoDB)
+- **FamTicketsBackend**: Python backend models and logic (Python)
 - **FamTicketsInfra**: AWS CDK infrastructure as code (TypeScript)
 - **FamTicketsWebsite**: Frontend web application (React)